apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_etcd.md

       --client-service.role string                   Role for clientService (default "leader") --client-service.type string                   Etcd service type, valid options are ExternalName, ClusterIP, NodePort, and LoadBalancer (default "ClusterIP")
-      --disable-exporter                             Enable or disable monitor. (default true) --fullname-override string                     Override the full name of the chart -h, --help                                         help for etcd
+      --disable-exporter                             Enable or disable monitor. (default true) -h, --help                                         help for etcd
       --host-network-accessible                      Specify whether the cluster can be accessed from within the VPC.
-      --name-override string                         Override the name of the chart --peer-service.name string                     When name is not empty, peerService will be enabled --peer-service.type string                     Etcd peerService type, recommended option is LoadBalancer (default "LoadBalancer")
+      --peer-service.name string                     When name is not empty, peerService will be enabled --peer-service.type string                     Etcd peerService type, recommended option is LoadBalancer (default "LoadBalancer")
       --persistence.data.size string                 Size of data volume (default "1Gi")